Nicholas-Long28/Workout-tracker/README.md

 ## Description
 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:
 - To use MongoDB to track and update workouts.
-- When you answer all prompts as desired you are returned with a staff of employees viewable on a html page.
+- When you input what exercises/workouts you have done it logs duration and weight.
-- To create a series of tests to check that the requirements are met.
+- To create a data set to log and track your fitness.
 - What did you learn?
 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.